mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/6-E2E-Channel-integration.md

 Prerequisites:

-- Create few Playbook in a channel from Web/Desktop
+- Start a few Playbook runs in a channel from Web/Desktop

 Steps: